ddragoti/SitePoint-Mobile-Channel/MicheleTameni/HelloSailfish.md

 This is the only strictly necessary c++ code you have to include in the application.
-This will create a QGuiApplication and a QQuickView instances and loads the main QML file, named as your target name.
+It will create a QGuiApplication and a QQuickView instances and loads the main QML file, named as your target name.

 Sailfish UI use the QML language, that is a JavaScript-based, declarative language for designing user interface–centric applications.
 It is part of the QT Framework.

 Have a look now at the QML file named _qml/yourappname.qml_: